monktastic/no-more-contempt/index.md

 There is a profound and astonishing sense in which we **are** everyone and everything.
 Realizing this in its entirety is known as _enlightenment_ (en-_Light_-enment), and is indeed a lofty goal — but all of us can sense it at all times, to one degree or another.
 It is why we sometimes thank other people for acts of kindness that don't benefit us directly.
 We intuit that what happens to any part ultimately happens to the whole. **You are the Light** — and so is everyone else.
 This may sound mystical or "woo woo," but it can be known directly and concretely.
 All self-deception — and thus all evil — ultimately boils down to our inability (or unwillingness) to see this.

 Contempt is intrinsically self-deceptive: it is the pretense that we are _fundamentally better_ than others, which the deepest part of us knows is a sham — and which they can sense too, no matter how "evil" they are.
-It is the existence of this common knowledge (in the [technical sense](https://plato.stanford.edu/entries/common-knowledge/): _they know that we know that they know that..._) that permits evil to spread in the way described above.
-Ironically, evil ultimately depends on this fundamental unity.
+This is what enables it to work: simply by showing (genuine) contempt, we are telegraphing our own self-deception to them while hiding it from ourselves, thus giving their self-deception a "hook" by which to justify itself, while giving ourselves plausible deniability.

+(Ironically, this only works because of our fundamental unity.
+It is how [we know that they know that we know... etc.](https://plato.stanford.edu/entries/common-knowledge/), which is what guarantees that it will work.)

 <p align="center" width="100%"><img width="300px" src="./img/good-vs-bad.png"></p>